ariard/lightning-rfc/12-offer-encoding.md

     - MUST NOT include `recurrence_limit`.

 A reader of an offer:
+  - if `features` contains unknown _odd_ bits that are non-zero:
+    - MUST ignore the bit.
+  - if `features` contains unknown _even_ bits that are non-zero:
+    - MUST NOT respond to the offer.
+    - SHOULD indicate the unknown bit to the user.
+  - if `node_id` is not set:
+    - MUST NOT respond to the offer.
   - SHOULD gain user consent for recurring payments.
   - SHOULD allow user to view and cancel recurring payments.
   - if it uses `amount` to provide the user with a cost estimate:
     - MUST warn user if amount of actual invoice differs significantly from that expectation.
+  - SHOULD not respond to an offer if the current time is after `absolute_expiry`.
   - FIXME: more!

 # Invoice Requests